CreatCodeBuild/hyper2web/README.md

 ```

 # How to
+First clone this repo to your disk.

-Create a dir `public` or whatever names, put your frontend code there.
+Under this repo, create a dir `public` or whatever names, put your frontend code there.

 Then create an `app.py` or whatever names.
 ```